BoldizsarP/rest-full/readme.md

 );
 ```

-You must adhere to format defined above, where every additional type must be matched with a parser function that has the standard inputs provided by **QueryPool**
+You must adhere to the format, every additional type must be matched with a parser function that has the standard inputs (provided by **QueryPool**)

 - path,method, bodyKey, and requestContent are directly passed from original "query" call
-- context is defined by two parts
+- context is defined in two segments
 - - The mandatory context supplied by the **QueryPool**
-- - The optional context that can be initialized by contextMaker in the settings
+- - The optional context that can be initialized by **contextMaker** in the settings

-The bodyParser is expected to fill out the appropriate fields in the context, see more at the context description
+The bodyParser is expected to fill out the appropriate fields in the **context**, see more at the **QueryPool.query and Context**

 ## Parameters

-The parameters shape is matching to that provided by the type-guardian interface object,
+The parameters shape is matching to what is provided by the [type-guardian](https://www.npmjs.com/package/@bunnio/type-guardian)! interface parser.

 ```ts
 interface Example {